ssblur/Garry-s-Mod-Youtube-DL/README.md

 ## Setup Instructions (Linux):

-1. Add gmod/lib-ytdl folder to Garry's Mod addons folder or the steam workshop at [WIP]().
+1. Add gmod/lib-ytdl folder to Garry's Mod addons folder.
 	* If not running a machine with Aptitude as the package manager, install the following packages:
 		* curl
 		* python3.5 (preferred, any Python 3.2+ install works)